AllKind/ipset_list/README.md

 It allows you to match and display sets, headers and elements in various ways.

-The resulting representation of the query can be saved in save and/or xml format.
+The resulting representation of the query can be saved in ipset save and/or xml format.

 Features: